openvinotoolkit/open_model_zoo/models/public/retinaface-anti-cov/retinaface-anti-cov.md

 - `(x3, y3)` - coordinates of nose
 - `(x4, y4)` - coordinates of left mouth corner
 - `(x5, y5)` - coordinates of right mouth corner

+The third element in attributes score is a mask attribute.
+This score determines the presence or absence of a mask on a person.

 ### Converted model
 The converted model has the same parameters as the original model.